Visit Our Shop

 Do you accept international applicants?

-Yes!
-In the past we’ve had several international artists move to NYC for the duration of the program.
+We have had several international artists move to NYC for the duration of the program.
 TAC can offer some guidance and support for your VISA application, but residents are responsible for all VISA arrangements and fees.
+Reach out to International Arts and Artists for guidance.

 Is there any degree requirement to apply?